jpjubenot/ansible-post-install-my-fedora/README_EN.txt

 # Ansible post install my Fedora
 Jacques-Philippe JUBENOT, France

-This project "ansible-post-install-my-fedora" is to finish install my Fedora.
+<p>This project <strong>"ansible-post-install-my-fedora"</strong> is to finish install my Fedora.
-For each new version of Fedora, I prefer to reinstall from scratch rather to make an update.
+For each new version of Fedora, I prefer to reinstall from scratch rather to make an update.</p>
 Then if it is easy to save datas and restore then, for softwares there is always one or more that you forget.
 You reinstall it or them in urgence at last minute.

 I recently discover Ansible at office and I found that this project was amazing.
 Imagine and organize installation of your system is possible at home to.